 In November 2021, the Company was served with two PFOA-related class action lawsuits seeking restitution for medical, water replacement and other claimed related costs.
 These lawsuits are in the early stages of the legal process and their ultimate resolution cannot be predicted at this time.
 The Company's insurance provider has acknowledged coverage of potential liability which may result from these lawsuits.
+In May 2022, the Company impleaded 3M Company (3M) as a third-party defendant in one of these class action lawsuits.
+The Company has taken this action in addition to a separate lawsuit the Company initiated against 3M seeking to hold 3M accountable for introduction of perfluoroalkyl substances, which include PFOA, into the Company's water supply at its Park Avenue Wellfield facility.

 In January 2022, the Company filed a petition with the New Jersey Board of Public Utilities (NJBPU) seeking to establish a regulatory asset and deferred accounting treatment until its next base rate setting proceeding for all costs associated with the interim solution to comply with the Notice.
+The Company is currently awaiting a decision on this matter from the NJBPU.